 When you finish your guide, make sure to save it as a PDF so you can send your renter a link before they arrive.

-Part 2: Step-by-step guide for making a video guide to your RV
+Step-by-step guide for making a video guide to your RV

 A video is another way to help your renters to understand how to use your RV.
 Videos are easy to follow and can be a fun way for renters to see your RV in action before they arrive.
+Check out this how-to video from Outdoorsy to get some inspiration!

 Step 1: Prepare your RV